tonytins/cudoc/README.md

 # Furry Blue D.O.C.
 2.0

-A way more advanced version of the original [Furry Blue D.O.C.](https://github.com/tonytins/fbdoc) based on .NET 7+ and Blazor WebAssembly that fixes a lot of problems caused by maintaining a bunch of HTML pages.
+A way more advanced version of the original [Furry Blue D.O.C.](https://github.com/tonytins/fbdoc) based on .NET 7+ and Blazor WebAssembly.

+## Background

+The initial version of DOC was based on Microsoft Frontpage 2003 and later Dreamweaver 8 before being abandoned due to the difficulty of maintaining each individual page.
+It was recently rediscovered again in old cloud backups containing some art previously considered lost, where it was restored and given a modern codebase.
+Finally, DOC was moved to Blazor WebAssembly for better maintenance after the opportunity to use an empty template became available.

+## To-do

+- [ ] Migrate from tables to DIVs
+- [ ]

 ## License